Skip to main content

 Wolfram Alpha (technically not an LLM): Still the king for symbolic mathematics.
 If you need to integrate a nasty function, solve a system of equations symbolically, or get exact answers, Wolfram Alpha beats every LLM.
 It's just not conversational and can't explain concepts the way LLMs can.

 Microsoft Math Solver: Free, surprisingly good for step-by-step solutions to algebra through calculus.
-It doesn't have the reasoning capabilities of Claude or o1, but for straightforward computational problems, it's faster and more reliable.
+It doesn't have the reasoning capabilities of Claude or GPT-5.5 Pro, but for straightforward computational problems, it's faster and more reliable.

-I've started using a hybrid approach: LLMs for understanding concepts and complex problem-solving, Wolfram Alpha for verification and symbolic manipulation.
+I've started using a hybrid approach: LLMs for understanding concepts and complex problem-solving, Wolfram Alpha for verification and symbolic manipulation, and Photomath for quick step-by-step help on routine problems.

 The Real-World Test: A Week of Actual Math Work